-Next week Gosia will be admitted for 6-days chemo and then she will have the stem cell transplant.
-We hope she will be back at home a few weeks after.
+Next week Gosia will be admitted for 6 days of chemo and then she will have the stem cell transplant.
+We hope she will be back at home a few weeks later.
 Then the recovery time will start…

 Get Well Soon GOSIA!
 You are not alone!